Latest spy scandal ‘shatters Swiss neutrality’, say papers

 “On the one hand politically: no state that’s been deceived will ever trust it again, and on the other economically: who buys sensitive technology from a government that tolerates such machinations?” they wrote.

-24heures in Lausanne points out that the current conflict between the Chinese firm Huawei and the Trump administration “is based precisely on the suspicion that undesirable chips are hidden in equipment that’s been ‘made in China’”.
+24heuresexternal link in Lausanne points out that the current conflict between the Chinese firm Huawei and the Trump administration “is based precisely on the suspicion that undesirable chips are hidden in equipment that’s been ‘made in China’”.

 The Federal Council, which has opened an investigation, is reacting “with remarkable transparency”, the NZZ reckoned.
 But more needs to be done, most newspapers concluded, calling for parliament to launch an inquiry.